-“After You, My Dear Alphonse” offers two views, one by Mrs. Wilson and another by her son Johnny, demonstrated by their treatment of Johnny’s friend Boyd, a black child.
+“After You, My Dear Alphonse” offers two views, one by Mrs. Wilson and another by her son Johnny, demonstrated by their treatment of Johnny’s friend Boyd, who is Black.
 Both Mrs. Wilson and Johnny are friendly towards Boyd, but Johnny’s friendliness comes from a genuine and honest place, while Mrs. Wilson’s friendliness teems with racial bigotry and unrealized snobbery. “‘I’ll bet he’s strong, though,’ Mrs. Wilson said.
 She hesitated.
 ‘Does he…work?’
 ‘Sure,’ Johnny said.
 ‘Boyd’s father works in a factory.’
 ‘There, you see?’
 Mrs. Wilson said.
 ‘And he certainly has to be strong to do that—all that lifting and carrying at a factory.’
 ‘Boyd’s father doesn’t have to,’ Johnny said.
 ‘He’s a foreman.’
-Mrs. Wilson felt defeated” (Jackson, 2005).
-While Jackson does an excellent job in subtly showing Mrs. Wilson’s underlying racism, the end of the story has no resolution or character growth.
-Mrs. Wilson is convinced of her bigoted viewpoint, frustrated with Boyd for not adhering to how she believes a black family should live.
+Mrs. Wilson felt defeated.”
+(Jackson 2005) While Jackson does an excellent job in subtly showing Mrs. Wilson’s underlying racism, the end of the story has no resolution or character growth.
+Mrs. Wilson is convinced of her bigoted viewpoint, frustrated with Boyd for not adhering to how she believes a Black family should live.
 With no evolution of character, this ending forces the reader to deal with uncomfortable themes of racism, superiority, and ignorance.

 The story “Flower Garden” follows the same themes as “After You, My Dear Alphonse.”
 Mrs. Winning and her son befriend a single mother, Mrs. MacLane, and her son who have moved into a neighboring cottage.
-When Mrs. MacLane befriends and hires a black man, Mr. Jones, to tend her garden, Mrs. Winning’s underlying racism causes the friendship to wilt.
-Jackson once again does a superb job in creating the subtle nuances and dialog to showcase the character’s personalities: Mrs. MacLane as understanding and accepting versus Mrs. Winning as intolerant and bias.
+When Mrs. MacLane befriends and hires Mr. Jones, who is Black, to tend her garden, Mrs. Winning’s underlying racism causes their friendship to wilt.
+Jackson once again creates the subtle nuances and dialog needed to display the characters' personalities: Mrs. MacLane as understanding and accepting versus Mrs. Winning as intolerant and bias.
 The story ends with Mrs. Winning believing she is right and has little to no guilt about ending her (and her son’s) friendship.
 “Mrs. MacLane and Mr. Jones both turned, and Mrs. MacLane waved and called out, ‘Hello!’
-Mrs. Winning swung around without speaking and started, with great dignity, back up the hill toward the old Winning house” (Jackson, 2005).
-Again, Jackson ends the story without an evolution or growth in character or satisfactory comeuppance, but it is in this unresolved situation that the reader is left to reflect on deeper, uncomfortable themes.
+Mrs. Winning swung around without speaking and started, with great dignity, back up the hill toward the old Winning house.”
+(Jackson 2005) Again, Jackson ends the story without any growth in character or satisfactory comeuppance, but it is in this unresolved situation that the reader is left to reflect on deeper, uncomfortable themes.

-As in the previous stories, “The Lottery” is presented as a snapshot in time to highlight darker and murkier aspects of the human condition.
+As with the previous stories, “The Lottery” is presented as a moment in time to highlight the darker and murkier aspects of the human condition.
 A small village celebrates the annual lottery: a person is chosen to be sacrificed to ensure a good harvest.
-While the ending shocks readers with the stoning of woman, characters are unevolved—the community does not change its ways and does not revolt against or question the common practice (one person does voice that other places have stopped the lottery, but she is quickly dismissed).
+While the ending shocks readers with the stoning of a woman, characters are unevolved—the community does not change its ways and does not revolt against or question the common practice (one person does voice that other places have stopped the lottery, but she is quickly dismissed).
 This ending follows Jackson’s formula of subtle tension building and no release.
 No one tries to save the woman and even though the woman begs them to stop, she does not attempt to run away; the lottery commences, proceeds, and ends as it always has.
-“Although the villagers had forgotten the ritual and lost the original black box, they still remembered to use the stones.
-The pile of stones the boys had made earlier was ready; there were stones on the ground with the blowing scraps of paper that had come out of the box.
+“Although the villagers had forgotten the ritual and lost the original black box, they still remembered to use the stones....
 Mrs. Delacroix selected a stone so large she had to pick it up with both hands and turned to Mrs. Dunbar.
 ‘Come on,’ she said.
-‘Hurry up’” (Jackson, 2005).
-The story highlights themes and morals concerning the consequences of fear and ignorance, rather than focusing on character development or a resolution to an issue.
+‘Hurry up.’”
+(Jackson 2005) The story highlights themes and morals concerning the consequences of fear and ignorance, rather than focusing on character development or a resolution to an issue.